Bruno Fernandes has turned into Gareth Bale at Spurs – get him in the PL

-Bruno Fernandes’ performances for Sporting Lisbon this season have led to the attacking midfielder being linked with Liverpool, Manchester United and Chelsea – but it appears Manchester City are set to win the race for the Portugal international.
+Bruno Fernandes’ performances for Sporting Lisbon this season have led to the attacking midfielder being linked with Liverpool, Manchester United and Chelsea.

-And it’s not hard to see why Fernandes is in such demand.
-Just look at his stats from 2018-19: 50 appearances, 31 goals, 16 assists.
+It’s not hard to see why Fernandes is in such demand.
+Just look at his stats from 2018-19: 53 appearances, 32 goals, 18 assists.

 As his Portugal and possibly future City team-mate Bernardo Silva put it: “Bruno is a great player.
 He has made a fantastic season with many goals, many assists that are not normal for a player of his position, he has the spearhead numbers and we will see what happens at the end of the season.

 “[He is a] player who can play in other championships.”